 If your salt levels are too low, add some pure pool salt, which is 99 – 100% pure sodium chloride (never use any other salt as it might contain additives you won’t want to add to your pool).
 Pour the salt into the pool around the edge of the perimeter and use a brush to help disperse it.

-To start adding salt to your pool, turn off your salt chlorine generator but keep your pump running.
+To add salt to your pool, turn off your salt chlorine generator but keep your pump running.
 Then, pour the recommended amount of salt into the pool, but keep it away from the skimmer.

 Pool Salt Calculator Chart